chenhao-ye/polaris/README.md

 These repositories implement other concurrency control algorithms (e.g., No-Wait, Wait-Die, Wound-Wait, Silo) as the baseline for Polaris evaluation.

+This README describes the general usage of this repository; to reproduce all experiments in the [paper](https://dl.acm.org/doi/10.1145/3588724?cid=99660889005), please refer to [`ARTIFACT.md`](ARTIFACT.md).

 ## Quick Start: Build & Test

 To test the database